 - What stressors has your relationship borne?

 - How have you stood by each other through this difficult time?

 - Do you feel safe with your partner?

 Stock-taking is one of the activities to rebuild trust in a relationship that has the potential to reaffirm your belief in the bond of togetherness and teach you to have faith in your coupledom.
 It’s also a parameter to gauge how many feathers you have added to your healing cap and how many milestones you still need to cross.

 It is important to know that you understand and value the essence of your relationship.
 For that, it’s essential that this stock-taking exercise is done with no blame-shifting or name-calling.
 You should be able to discuss things without indulging in personal attacks.
-To be able to do that, here is a trust-building exercise for couples.
-With this, both partners can try to gain clarity on their expectations about what a healthy relationship based on trust, love, and mutual respect looks like for each:
+Kavita shares a trust-building exercise for couples that allows both partners can try to gain clarity on their expectations about what a healthy relationship based on trust, love, and mutual respect looks like for each:

 9. Schedule sexual intimacy

 Scheduling time for sexual intimacy is one of the most underrated but important relationship trust-building exercises.
 If you’re married with children, it’s not unusual for intimacy to take a backseat.
 The same can be true of couples in long-term relationships without kids.
 This lack of intimacy is where the cracks often emerge initially, driving both partners apart, and hampering the connection, love, and trust they share.

 That’s why taking the time out to schedule leisurely sessions to engage in sexual pleasures is of paramount importance.
 These sessions have to be different from the regular, perhaps even rushed, sex you may be engaging in routinely.
 At least once a week, prioritize your connection with your partner above all else – children, workload, and what have you.
 Here’s how you can spend quality time: